Reham77/Maze-Game/README.md

 * ### Randomized Iterative Depth First Search algorithm ###

 <pre>
- - Pick a random cell and mark it as visited , then push that cell to a stack
+ - Pick a random cell and mark it as visited,then push that cell to a stack
  - While there are cells in the stack:
          - If the current cell has any valid neighbours:
               - Pick a random neighbour,remove the wall that divdies between the current cell and that neighbour